open-telemetry/oteps/text/0156-columnar-encoding.md

 Apache Arrow is a general-purpose in-memory columnar format with a fast serialization and deserialization support.
 All Arrow entities must be defined with a schema.
-For OpenTelemetry the following Arrow schemas are proposed to map the existing entities i.e. metrics, logs and traces. **By fixing these schemas we allow all the participants exporters, processors, and consumers to encode and decode efficiently these telemetry streams.** Nothing will prevent a processor supporting this protocol extension to filter, aggregate, project Arrow buffers.
+For OpenTelemetry the following Arrow schemas are proposed to map the existing entities i.e. metrics, logs and traces. **By fixing these schemas we allow all the collector components such as receivers, processors, and exporters to encode and decode efficiently these telemetry streams.** Nothing will prevent a processor supporting this protocol extension to filter, aggregate, project Arrow buffers.
 To do so, the processor will be able to leverage the processing capability of Apache Arrow to directly process in-situ and with minimum of memory copy the batches (some Arrow frameworks support SIMD accelerations and SQL data processing).